bennicholson2/bennicholson2/README.md

-- 👋 Hi, I’m @bennicholson2
+- 👋 Hi, I’m Benjamin Nicholson
 - 👀 I’m a Data Science Major at Seton Hill University
-- 🌱 I’m learning Data Science & Mathematics
+- 🌱 I am wanting to break into the Space Industry
-- 📫 How to reach me: Twitter-@ben_nicholson2
+- 📫 How to reach me: Twitter-@ben_nicholson2; Gmail-nicholsonbenben@gmail.com

 <!---
 bennicholson2/bennicholson2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.